vaibhavsagar/website/drafts/hamts-from-scratch.md

 Compared to `insert`, `lookup` is a walk in the park.
 It's implemented along the same lines as `insert`:

-1. On `None` nodes, it fails.
+- on `None` nodes, it fails
-2. On `Leaf` nodes, it succeeds if the hashes match.
+- on `Leaf` nodes, it succeeds if the hashes match
-3. On `Many` nodes, it fails if the bit isn't set, and recurses into the child node otherwise.
+- on `Many` nodes, it fails if the bit isn't set, and recurses into the child node otherwise

 ```haskell